Desert of Paran: In Islamic tradition

 According to Wahb ibn Munabbih, there was a Tal Faran ("Hill of Faran") on the outskirts of Mecca, mentioned in his book Kitab al-Tijan, a Pre-Islamic Arabic folklore compilation.
 Ibn Munabbih further suggested an identification for Tal Faran as the 'mound of the Two runaways', a place where the Jurhum tribe found Hagar and Ishmael and thought of them as two runaways.

 The Arab geographer Al-Maqdisi (d.
 991) mentioned in his book that the Red Sea branches into two "at the extremity of al-Hijaz at a place called Faran".

 The association of Paran in Genesis 21:21 with Ishmael and the Ishmaelites is affirmed by the Muslim geographer Yaqut al-Hamawi (d.
-1229) who writes "Faran, an arabized Hebrew word, one of the names of Mecca mentioned in the Torah."
+1229) who refers to "Faran, an arabized Hebrew word, one of the names of Mecca mentioned in the Torah".
 Islamic and Arabic traditions hold that the wilderness of Paran is, broadly speaking, the Hejaz, the northern half of Tihamah, stretching along the east side of the Red Sea starting from Jordan and Sinai, and that the specific site where Ishmael settled is that of Mecca, near the mountains of Paran.